 In late 2016, I decided to broach the topic of environmental issues and pollution.
 Even though he was only 3, I thought my son would get something out of it, and in retrospect, he did!
 So I thought I’d share some of the activities we did.
 Feel free to use or share any of these ideas!

 My son still recalls the activity where we put toy animals into blue water polluted by an oil spill.
-I was inspired by Almost Unschoolers which I found through Pinterest.
-They used feathers in their experiment, which I did as well as adding toy animals.
-Both showed how oil spilled in the water stayed on the animals.
+I was inspired by a blog post where they used feathers in their experiment.1 I added toy animals and showed how oil in the water stayed on the animals.
 Here’s what we did:

 We started with plain blue water to represent the ocean.
 I used Sargent watercolor magic to dye the water but you can use blue food coloring too.
 Definitely place a towel under your container – it’s going to be messy and oily!